martin-ockajak/cantrip/README.md

 ## Features

 * Equivalents of all suitable iterator methods are added to standard library collection data types
-* Various utility methods inspired by other libraries are added to library collection data types
+* Utility methods inspired by other libraries are also added to library collection data types
 * All additional methods treat the collection as immutable though some might consume them
 * Transformation methods always produce new instances of the same collection type
 * Additional methods do not clone anything nor do they use dynamic dispatch